vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 _App Extensions_ is a feature introduced in iOS 8.
 App extensions are compiled into executables that are separate from the main application executable.
 The Sinch SDK are using parts of the iOS SDK APIs that are unavailable to app extensions, thus it’s not supported to use the Sinch SDK in an app extension.

-## Xcode and Bitcode intermediate representation
+## Xcode and Bitcode Intermediate Representation

 The Sinch SDK supports Bitcode intermediate representation.

-## Deprecated features and APIs
+## Deprecated Features and APIs

 ### Active Connection in Background